-While students are given a free choice of subject in which to enrol, they must - in order to formally enrol in a subject - obtain a place in that subject, from the Adminstration of the Centre for Liberal and General Studies.
+While students are given a free choice of subjects in which to enrol, they must - in order to formally enrol - obtain a place in the subject of their choice.

-Prior to the enrolment period the Centre seeks information from course authorities concerning the number of students they estimate will take General Education subjects in the coming year, the number and types of subjects these students will be required to take, when these students are released to take General Education subjects [ie timetable availability], and on which day/s they will attend to enrol in the General Education Program.
+Prior to the enrolment period the Centre seeks information from course authorities concerning the number of students they estimate will take General Education subjects in the coming year, the number and types of subjects these students will be required to take, when these students are available to take General Education subjects [i.e., timetable availability], and on which day/s they will attend to enrol in the General Education Program.